10/17/2021

 In the Colognist Cafe: Friedrich Engels

 And indeed, these gentlemen are all not the type of eccentric noblemen who urinate from the roof of the Scottish country estate in a wide arc around the bet, praise Pol Pot at the whiskey in the gentlemen's club or wear women's underwear under the tailcoat.
-They tend to be younger, upper-middle-class gentlemen with middle-class occupations, smooth and affable, unassuming, sometimes to the point of being soft-spoken.
+They tend to be younger, upper-middle-class gentlemen with middle-class occupations, smooth and friendly, unassuming, sometimes to the point of being soft-spoken.

 Fifth visit to the colognist cafe.
 Blog has been updated.